 Non-EU residents only

 Non-EU residents also require the so-called “Aufenthaltstitel” (residence permit) in order to be allowed to work in Germany.
 Please bring all necessary documents to your appointment at the “Ausländerbehörde” (foreigners office).
-They will then be forwarded to Ms. Voßnacke at the local foreigners office, who is responsible for the permits.
 In case you do not have all documents ready at the time of your appointment, you may hand them in later.

 Documents you will require for the residence permit (please also bring copies):